 "I don't think so.
 Neither does Spike."

-Xander shook his head in disbelief.
 "What?
 That's supposed to make me feel better?
-She's ok because Spike says so?
+She's okay because Spike says so?
 What is that?
 Professional courtesy from one homicidal maniac to another?"

 "That's not fair and you know it."